-The attraction that first comes to mind when most of us think of the Black Hills or South Dakota is Mount Rushmore.
-We have all seen photos and movies and replicas and even parodies of this iconic monument for our entire lives.
-Since I felt like I had seen it a million times, I did not expect to be as awestruck as I was when I finally stood in front of it.
+We have all seen a million photos and movies and replicas and even parodies of Mount Rushmore National Memorial in South Dakota.
+For that reason, I did not expect to be as awestruck as I was when I finally stood in front of it.

-Mount Rushmore is spectacular.
+Mount Rushmore National Memorial is spectacular.
 It is an impressive feat of art and engineering set in one of the most beautiful parts of our nation.
 It stirred feelings of patriotism and reverence in me to a degree that I did not expect.
-We did not attend the evening lighting ceremony, which will include active military personnel and veterans in the flag folding ceremony in 2012, but I am sure it is a special experience.

 After leaving the parking area, visitors enter a wide long plaza with a view of Mount Rushmore at the end.
 A display of flags from every U.S. state flanks both sides of the plaza.
 Lots of seating can be found just past the gift shop for viewing the monument, or the stage and amphitheater below.
 Stairs on each side of the plaza lead to the amphitheater.

 A loop trail allows visitors to get a closer look at Mount Rushmore.
-Expect lots of stairs and some distance – about half a mile – but most visitors should not have much trouble with this trail.
+Expect lots of stairs and some distance – about half a mile.
+Most visitors should not have much trouble with this trail.
 On the trail, enjoy the scenery and watch for wildlife.
 A hands-on Native American exhibit and an artist’s studio can also be found along the way.
 At the artist’s studio, see the finished product that Mount Rushmore’s sculptor originally intended.
-There was a working artist talking with visitors on the day we were there.
+There was a working artist talking with visitors on the June day we visited.